Gateway Center (Brooklyn): Location

 The Gateway Center complex, constructed under the Gateway Estates development plan for Spring Creek, is bounded by Erskine Street to the east, and a road now called Gateway Drive to the south and west, which follows the right of way of Seaview Avenue traveling east-to-west.
 An access road and parking lot form its northern boundary.
 It is located just north of the Belt Parkway and can be accessed by the parkway's Exit 15, which leads to Erskine Street.

 The original mall (Gateway Center South), which opened in 2002, consists of a 640,000 ft2 complex, with a large parking lot and three separate structures to the south along Gateway Drive.
 It is anchored by several major stores, including Target, The Home Depot, Best Buy, and BJ's Wholesale Club.
 The newer northern complex (Gateway Center North), which opened in 2014, is similarly sized at 605,000 ft2, with a second parking lot, four small adjacent buildings for small outlets, a fifth structure for an Applebee's, and a sixth for a bank.
-Tenants of this section, which opened in stages in late 2014, include JCPenney, T.J.Maxx, ShopRite, and Aldi.
+Tenants of this section, which opened in stages in late 2014, include JCPenney, TJ Maxx, ShopRite, and Aldi.

 The two-part complex was envisioned as a suburban-style strip mall.
 The southern complex was designed by GreenbergFarrow Architects.
 The northern complex was designed by GreenbergFarrow as well as the Perkins Eastman firm.
 Both main structures are designed in Georgian architectural style, with brick outer facades and green trim.
 GreenbergFarrow also designed Related's Gateway Center at Bronx Terminal Market.